mhernandezve/mhernandezve/README.md

 - 💡 Passionate about Cloud, DevOps, and Automation.
 ### 🌱 Interests
 - 🤖 Currently exploring AI projects.
-- 🔍 Deep diving into Open Source contributions
+- 🔍 Deep diving into Open Source contributions.
 ### 📚 Writing & Resources
 - ✍️ Follow me on Medium for insights on Cloud, DevOps, and AI.
 - 📫 Reach me at: mh [at] andsoluciones.com.